monological/cetra/README.md

 - The header files are in the ./build/external/include directory.
 - The libcetra library is installed in ./build.

 The cmake build script also copies over the models, shaders and textures to the build directory.
-The render executable expects these to be there.

-The `render` exe is built to look for the libraries locally.
+The `render` exe is built to look for the models, shaders textures and libraries locally.

 ## Run